Arjun0606/ThedailyPoop/TESTFLIGHT_DEPLOYMENT.md

 ### When you make changes:

 1. **Increment Build Number** (in Xcode):
-   - Select Plopper project → Target → General
+   - Select TheDailyPoop project → Target → General
    - Build: `1` → `2`, `3`, etc.
    - Keep Version at `1.0` for now